Can Casual Leave Be Carried Over to Next Year? Seeking Advice on Management's Proposal

 rajusiachen

-British citizens working in India (and elsewhere out from UK) had Earned Leave (or Annual Leave) when they visited Britain.
-Annual/Earned Leave used to start once they landed in Britain and end when they boarded the ship back.
+British citizens working in India (and elsewhere outside the UK) had Earned Leave (or Annual Leave) when they visited Britain.
+Annual/Earned Leave used to start once they landed in Britain and ended when they boarded the ship back.
 This leave is for once a year (hence 'Annual' leave).
-This practice still exists in Indian Govt/companies, usually coupled with the LTA/LTC.
-Part/Full of this leave is encashable because it is an 'earned' leave.
+This practice still exists in Indian government/companies, usually coupled with the LTA/LTC.
+Part or full of this leave is encashable because it is an 'earned' leave.

 'Earned' Leave per year should be dictated by the laws of the land.
 There should be compensation in case it is not availed.
-Many companies have a cap on the encashable days of the Earned leave in a year (if not full - like in the Central Govt, but there is a cap on the encashable days upon retirement/premature retirement of 300 days).
+Many companies have a cap on the encashable days of the Earned Leave in a year (if not full - like in the Central Government, but there is a cap on the encashable days upon retirement/premature retirement of 300 days).

 Rajusiachen